 Flu vaccine for older adults

 Flu — short for influenza — is a virus that can cause fever, chills, sore throat, stuffy nose, headache, and muscle aches.
 Flu is very serious when it gets in your lungs.
 Older adults are at a higher risk for developing serious complications from the flu, such as pneumonia.

 The flu is easy to pass from person to person.
 The virus also changes over time, which means you can get it again.
 To ensure flu vaccines remain effective, the vaccine is updated every year.

-You should get your vaccine ideally by the end of October each year so you are protected when the flu season starts.
+Ideally, you should get your vaccine by the end of October each year so you are protected when the flu season starts.
 It takes at least two weeks for the vaccine to be effective.
-However, if you have not received your flu vaccine by the end of October, it’s not too late as flu season typically peaks in December or January.
+However, if you have not received your flu vaccine by the end of October, it’s not too late — flu season typically peaks in December or January.
 As long as the flu virus is spreading, getting vaccinated will help protect you.

 There are flu vaccines designed specifically for people age 65 and older.
 Medicare will pay for the vaccine, and so will private health insurance plans.
-You can get a flu vaccine at your doctor's office or local health department, as well as at some grocery and drug stores.
+You can get a flu vaccine at a doctor's office or local health department, as well as at some grocery stores, drug stores, and pharmacies.
 The vaccine ingredients are the same wherever you receive it.

 Vaccines to help prevent pneumonia

 Pneumococcal disease is a serious infection that spreads from person to person by air.
 It often causes pneumonia in the lungs and it can affect other parts of the body.
 Older adults are at higher risk than younger people of getting very sick or dying from pneumococcal disease.